Key Findings for Cursor’s Web Fetch Behavior, Raw

 SC-3 |

-Wikipedia page with 252 references consistently returns reference #14 “Moody’s Analytics” - first commercial/corporate source after 13 govt/institutional sources | @Web applies deterministic content heuristics: preserves core content, filters govt/academic refs, selects first commercial source |
+Wikipedia page with 252 references consistently returns reference #14 “Moody’s Analytics” first commercial source after 13 institutional sources | @Web applies deterministic content heuristics: preserves core content, filters govt/academic refs |

 | 5 | Complex pages may trigger curl fallback |